Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The sample image of the Report Parameter Form: RptParameter is given below for reference:

-One Question we raised last week was; is it possible to Save and Retrieve the Report Parameter Values set by each User on the fromDate and toDate TextBox Controls, in different instances of the same form, without getting overwritten by somebody else value?
-In last week's example, there is only one set of custom properties created for all the users and for all instances of the Form.
-The last user of the Network who closes his instance of the form will overwrite the Custom Property values of all other earlier instances and will be loaded back into the TextBox control next time when the form is loaded.
+In last week’s example, there was only one set of custom properties created for all users and all instances of the form.
+Consequently, the last user on the network who closes their form instance will overwrite the custom property values of earlier users.
+These overwritten values will then be loaded back into the text boxes the next time the form is opened.

 User-based Custom Property Name Format.